cornucopia-rs/cornucopia/README.md

 Cornucopia is pretty simple to use.
 In the next sections, we'll explore the basic usage, but feel free to look the CLI's whole interface using the `--help` option at any point.
 For convenience, the CLI's [reference document](https://github.com/LouisGariepy/cornucopia/blob/main/cli.md) is also available in this repository.

 ### Migrations
-The basic `cornucopia generate` command spins a new container, runs your migrations, generates your queries and cleanups the container.
+The basic `cornucopia generate` command creates a new container, runs your migrations, generates your queries and cleanups the container.
 If you want to manage the database and migrations yourself, use the `cornucopia generate live` command to connect to an arbitrary live database.
 Keep in mind that your queries must still be otherwise compatible with Cornucopia (e.g. with regards to [supported types](https://github.com/LouisGariepy/cornucopia#supported-types) and [annotation syntax](https://github.com/LouisGariepy/cornucopia#query-annotation-syntax)).

 New migrations can be added using the command `cornucopia migration new`.

 Finally, as a convenience, you can use `cornucopia migration run` to run migrations on your database too if you so desire.
-This feature works in a pretty simple way, but is not yet thoroughly tested and it's advisable that you use another existing migration system.
+This feature worksfor simple cases, but is not yet thoroughly tested and it's advisable that you use a more robust migration system.

 ### Queries

-Each `.sql` file in your queries directory will be converted into a Rust module containing functions corresponding to each query.
-Each query is actually prepared against your schema, ensuring as many errors as possible will be caught before production.
+Each `.sql` file in your queries directory will be converted into a Rust module containing your generated queries.
+Each query is actually prepared against your database, ensuring as many errors as possible will be caught before production.
 The generated functions are fully typed, giving you insight into your SQL and pretty strong guards against runtime errors.

 ### Generated modules
-Assume you have the following migration:
+Assuming you have the following migration
 ```sql
 CREATE TABLE Author (
     Id SERIAL NOT NULL,